canonical/phone-docs/en/apps/api-autopilot-current/tutorial-advanced_autopilot.md

 <li><tt class="xref py py-meth docutils literal"><span class="pre">tap_object</span></tt> can be used to tap the center point of a given introspection object, where the screen co-ordinates are taken from one of several properties of the object</li>
 </ul>
 <p>Autopilot additionally provides the class <tt class="xref py py-class docutils literal"><span class="pre">autopilot.input.Pointer</span></tt> as a means to provide a single unified API that can be used with both <tt class="xref py py-class docutils literal"><span class="pre">Mouse</span></tt> input and <tt class="xref py py-class docutils literal"><span class="pre">Touch</span></tt> input .
 See the <tt class="xref py py-class docutils literal"><span class="pre">documentation</span></tt> for this class for further details of this, as not all operations can be performed on both of these input types.</p>
-<p>This example demonstrates swiping from the center of the screen to the left edge, which could for example be used in <a class="reference external" href="http://www.ubuntu.com/phone/features">Ubuntu Touch</a> to swipe a new scope into view.</p>
+<p>This example demonstrates swiping from the center of the screen to the left edge, which could for example be used in Ubuntu touch to swipe a new scope into view.</p>
 <ol class="arabic">
 <li><p class="first">First calculate the center point of the screen (see: <a class="reference internal" href="#display-information"><em>Display Information</em></a>):</p>
 <pre><span class="gp">&gt;&gt;&gt; </span><span class="kn">from</span> <span class="nn">autopilot.display</span> <span class="kn">import</span> <span class="n">Display</span>